KlausBenndorf/guide4you/README.md

 ```

 If you want to develop you can use the dev server script, which listens on port 8080 by default

 ```
 npm run dev conf/simple
 ```

+## Generated documentation

+Can be found under [klausbenndorf.github.io/guide4you](http://klausbenndorf.github.io/guide4you).

 ## <a name="mobile-screenshot"></a>Mobile Screenshot